Straight to Residence Visa

 When we assess your application, we may ask for more evidence of your ability to speak and understand English.
 If we do, you may have to sit a test and send us the results.

-English language test results for residence visas
+English language requirements for skilled residence visas

 Note